Masthead

 Note: Occasionally there are reflectance values that are recorded as greater than 100%, one example is on the sun-lit sides of steep snow-covered mountain.

-1. Select either the true color or false color Landsat image to collect the spectral profiles on.
-It may be easier to distinguish different land cover features in the false color composite.
+1. Select a false color for the Landsat image that makes it easy to see the different land cover types, select one of the following presents: Vegetation, Shortwave Infrared or Agricultural.
 Click the Spectral Profile icon on the toolbar or select Display → Profiles → Spectral Spectral Profile Iconfrom the menu bar.
 This opens the Spectral Profile window, by default it plots the spectral profile of the pixel in the center of the screen.

 2. Click and drag the cursor in the image window to see the spectral profile of that pixel.
 Notice how the profile changes as you click on different areas (clouds, water,snow, etc.).
 Spend sometime exploring the tool and spectral reflectance profiles of different land cover.
 You can use a combination of the Landsat images and the Reference Map Link with Satellite Imagery to use as a guide for selecting different features.